tanhanwei/ar-creature/README.md

 		ACTION_NAME: {name, type, duration, speed, loop, transition, typeNo, actionNo}, }
 ```
-Basically the Action LUT contains the details of the animation:
+Basically, the Action LUT contains the details of the animation:

  - **POSTURE_NAME**: I have divided into 4 types of postures: LIE, MOVE, SIT and STAND.
- - **ACTION_NAME**: The specific action name that corresponse to the name of the **Animation Playback Controller**.
+ - **ACTION_NAME**: The specific action name that corresponds to the name of the **Animation Playback Controller**.
  - **name**: Name in String
  - **type**: Posture type in String
- - duration: The duration of the **Animation Clip** in milisecond, which can be obtained by clicking the **Animation Playback Controller** and it will appear near its **Property Panel**.
+ - duration: The duration of the **Animation Clip** in millisecond, which can be obtained by clicking the **Animation Playback Controller** and it will appear near its **Property Panel**.
  - **speed**: If the animation involves moving from one place to another, the speed of the movement needs to be calculated (more on this later).
  - **loop**: A boolean data that specifies whether the animation is loopable.
  - **transition**: A String data that speficies whether the animation is for the transition from one posture to another posture.